sbeliakou/linux-lab/module 05. Linux Directories Layout/Readme.md

 7. Go to the temp directory and get it content.
 8. Go up one level using `cd ..` and check the jump.
 9. Go to the user home directory and check the jump.

 Practice yourself with navigation in other directories.

-## Quiz
-need to add a couple questions about FS layout